fabio914/reality-mixer-js/README.md

 | webxr_vr_ballshooter | <img src="screenshots/webxr_vr_ballshooter.jpg" width="300" /> |
 | webxr_vr_paint | <img src="screenshots/webxr_vr_paint.jpg" width="300" /> |

+## TO-DOs

+ - Continue iterating on the Calibration.

+ - Create a static website to host the examples.

 ## How to test the example

  - Clone this repository.